nickolashkraus/mcp-auth/tasks/implement-authorization-endpoint-in-authorization-server.md

 The authorization endpoint (`/authorize`) handles the authorization request in the OAuth 2.1 authentication flow.

 After ChatGPT registers (`/register`) itself with the authorization server via Dynamic Client Registration (DCR), if the user invokes a tool that makes a request to a protected MCP server, the OAuth 2.1 flow is initiated.
 This begins with user authorization, in which the client makes a `GET` request to the authorization server's authorization endpoint (`/authorize`).
-Required information is added to the request's URL parameters (e.g., `client_id`, `code_challenge`, `code_challenge_method`), etc.).
+Required information is added to the request's URL parameters (e.g., `client_id`, `code_challenge`, `code_challenge_method`, `resource`).
 A full list of the request parameters can be found below.

 It should be noted that the `/authorize` endpoint does not actually authorize the user; it is simply an endpoint that facilitates the authorization step by performing request verification and returning the login prompt.
 Actual authorization is done using the authorization callback endpoint (`/authorize/callback`).

-**NOTE**: Additionally, the authorization endpoint is responsible for handling the authorization code flow with PKCE by passing the `code_challendge` to the user via an HTML form and subsequently to the authorization request callback endpoint.
+**NOTE**: Additionally, the authorization endpoint is responsible for handling the authorization code flow with PKCE by passing the `code_challenge` to the user via an HTML form and subsequently to the authorization request callback endpoint.

 **A note on redirection...**
 Redirection (via `redirect_uri`) in the OAuth flow is a little confusing.
 Recall that the OAuth authorization flow consists of a user, OAuth client, and authorization server.
 When the OAuth client initiates the authorization request, it makes a call to the authorization server's authorization endpoint (`/authorize`).
 This endpoint is responsible for returning the login page to the user.
 However, since the OAuth client needs to be *read-in* to the authorization flow without handling the user's credentials, the authorization server *redirects* the request from the user's browser back to the OAuth client after successful login.
 This is a key aspect of OAuth: a user authorizes with an entity (authorization server) that can in turn delegate authorization to another entity (OAuth client) without that entity (OAuth client) knowing the credentials of the user.